 As can be seen the primary frontages are dominated by A1 uses, and the vacancy remains low.
-The secondary shopping area has seen the number of vacancies increase by 1% since 2016.
-The amount of vacant units within the parts of the town which are not defined as either primary or secondary areas has increased by 2 units, to 35.
-The percentage of A1 uses has decreased by 1% since lastyear.
+The secondary shopping area has seen the number of vacancies stay unchanged from 2017.
+The amount of vacant units within the parts of the town which are not defined as either primary or secondary areas has decreased by 3 units to 32.
+The percentage of A1 uses has decreased by 3% since lastyear.